OpenDSA/OpenDSA/README.md

 Exercises: Our Khan Academy Infrastructure-based exercises.
 Subdirectories divide the content by topic.

-JSAV: The JavaScript Algorithm Visualization library (JSAV) is sourced from https://github.com/vkaravir/JSAV and is updated occasionally.
+JSAV: The JavaScript Algorithm Visualization library.
+JSAV is sourced from https://github.com/vkaravir/JSAV and is updated occasionally.
 More information about JSAV can be found here: http://jsav.io/